benwmcdowell/VASP_mep_methods/README.md

 Calculates the reaction prefactor from a OUTCAR file for which IBRION=5,6,7,8.
 Also prints any imagniary energies (in eV) that were excluded from the prefactor product.

+mep_trajectory.py

+Calculates the displacements of each atom at each image in the mep sequence, relative to their initial positions: ./00/POSCAR.
+By setting reverse=True as an argument, the final static image is used as the reference for atomic displacements.

 Compatible with VASP 5.4.4, Python 2.7.13 and 3.6.5, and VTST 3.2.